Thursday, November 12, 2015

 NEIL CASTRONOVO, Dean of Student Development and Counseling

-As the director of Assumption’s counseling center and the parent of two daughters (who have completed their college careers), the following tips were very helpful as we guided our daughters through the college selection process.
+As the director of Assumption’s counseling center and the parent of two daughters who have recently completed their college careers, I offer the following tips which I believe will be very helpful as you guide your child through the college selection process.

 A student’s college choice is an important one.
 It has been my personal and professional experience that parents and students who are active collaborators in the college search process find the experience rewarding and the outcome satisfying.

 Best wishes in your collaborative search.
-I hope to have the opportunity to welcome you as part of the Assumption College community at the first Orientation session next June.
+I hope to have the opportunity to welcome you as part of the Assumption College community at the accepted student events this spring.
 If there is anything that I or anyone in the Assumption community can do to assist you with the college search process, please do not hesitate to call or email.

 Neil Castronovo, Ph.D.